kubernetes/community/sig-security/policy/kubernetes-policy-management.md

  \
 In addition to the built-in admission controllers, Kubernetes is designed to allow the secure registration of external controllers as mutating or validating webhooks (as webhook is a software component that receives and responds to HTTP requests).
 This allows external policy engines to validate and mutate all Kubernetes API requests.
 Policy Engines can act as a defense-in-depth mechanism to address the commonly used fail-open admission control settings.
 Policy management can be used to ensure Kubernetes policies are in place enforced by various admission control constructs including various policy engines.

-Prior to instantiation, policies can be used at admission controls to audit or enforce a large variety of checks such as:#
+Prior to instantiation, policies can be used at admission controls to audit or enforce a large variety of checks and modifications such as:

 * Verifying use of trusted image registries
 * Verifying image signatures